agrayver/streakcnn/README.md

 ## Referencing
 If you use this work or ideas presented here, please cite:

-> Particle streak velocimetry using Ensemble Convolutional Neural Networks, A. V. Grayver and J. Noir, submitted
+> Particle streak velocimetry using Ensemble Convolutional Neural Networks, A. V. Grayver and J. Noir, preprint, arXiv:1907.09766

 Feel free to contact us if you have further ideas on the presented topic.